leuti/product-store/docs/DEPLOYMENT.md

 ## Overview

 Each push to the github repo triggers the deployment process.
 When pushing the dev branch, the deployment to the AWS development environment is triggered, when pushing the main/master branch, the deployment to the prod environment is done.
+As the client and API are separate projects, each part must be deployed individually.

 ## Deplyoment Process